What visas do you sponsor?

 Once I get an invitation to interview, what information will be sent to me?

-We invite candidates to interview via email.
-This year, all interviews will be conducted virtually.
-Once a candidate has been notified that they are invited for an interview and a date has been agreed upon, the candidate will receive a confirmation email containing information about the area and our institution, the interview day schedule, and more.
+Once a candidate has been notified that they are invited for an interview and a date has been agreed upon, the candidate will receive a confirmation email.
+The interview schedule, information about the institution and area, and directions to the hotel and medical center will be emailed to the candidate.